brijchavda/netlify-cms-react-app/posts/this-is-a-test.md

 date: 2020-01-03T11:50:02.255Z
 thumbnail: /images/pumpbeerthumb.jpg
 ---

-# This is just a test post
+# This is just a test post --modified

 *Let's see what happens.*